Forrest L. Vosler: Early life

+World War II

-Forrest Vosler enlisted as a private in the Army at Rochester, New York, on October 8, 1942.
-He took basic training at Atlantic City, New Jersey; the Radio Operator and Mechanics School at Scott Field, Illinois; and Flexible Gunnery School at Harlingen, Texas.
+Vosler enlisted as a private in the Army at Rochester, New York on October 8, 1942.
+He took basic training at Atlantic City, New Jersey, the Radio Operator and Mechanics School at Scott Field, Illinois; and Flexible Gunnery School at Harlingen, Texas.
 By May 22, 1943, he had successfully completed his training and three days later was promoted to sergeant.
 He was promoted to staff sergeant in August at Pyote, Texas, while awaiting overseas movement.
 In October 1943, he deployed to Europe as a radio operator and aerial gunner on B-17s assigned to the 8th Air Force's 358th Bombardment Squadron (Heavy), 303rd Bombardment Group (Heavy) based at RAF Molesworth, England.
 At approximately 8:30 a.m. on December 20, 1943, Staff Sergeant Vosler took off on his fourth combat mission.
 His aircraft, on its 28th combat mission, was a B-17F named the "Jersey Bounce Jr.," S/N 42-29664.
 The plane and crew reached the target area of Bremen, Germany, just before noon.
 The bombers encountered concentrated, accurate and intense flak over Axis territory.
 In addition to the anti-aircraft fire, about 125 German fighters repeatedly attacked the formation.
 This was a costly mission for the 8th Air Force as a total of 27 bombers were lost including the Jersey Bounce Jr. after it ditched in the North Sea.
 Staff Sergeant Vosler was seriously wounded in action.
 Vosler was hit initially in the legs and thighs and then again in the face when 20-mm. cannon shells exploded in his aircraft, and his B-17 was forced out of formation.
 During the ditching, Vosler also saved the tail gunner's life.
 The badly wounded gunner (Sgt.
 George Buske) was removed from the still-floating ditched Fortress and put on one of the wings while the other crewmen prepared the life raft.
 Buske, unconscious, started to slide down the trailing edge of the wing into the water.
 Vosler grabbed him around his waist while using his other hand to hold an antenna wire to avoid falling into the cold water.
 Vosler accomplished this while coping with a badly wounded eye that resulted from an earlier exploding 20mm cannon shell that hit his gun position.
 Staff Sergeant Vosler was recommended for the Medal of Honor based on his heroism and was promoted to technical sergeant two weeks after this mission.
 He was confined to Air Force hospitals in England until his return to the United States in March 1944.

 President Roosevelt presented him the Medal of Honor at the White House on September 6, 1944.
 Technical Sergeant Vosler continued to receive treatment at various hospitals until October 17, 1944, when he was honorably discharged from the service at Valley Forge General Hospital in Phoenixville, Pennsylvania.
-He died on February 17, 1992, and is buried at Arlington National Cemetery.